9 Best Quadcopters with Quality Cameras

 I have to highlight a couple of negative points with the X-Star Premium.
 One is that it’s missing effective landing gear.
 Another common complaint is that the after sales support is below par.

 All drones have a few minuses.
-Some of these depend on user’s personal preferences and expectations of course.
+Some of these depend on the user’s personal preferences and expectations of course.
 Overall, this is a savvy camera drone that’s unique, robust, and consistent.

 I particularly like the autopilot functions, 64GB storage card, and one-touch buttons.
 The nice quality, splash-proof, shock-absorbent carrying case with foam interior is a real bonus.